Ficool

 "I am grateful, Mistress.
 I'm glad you like it," Augustus replied.

 "Oh, this?
 Ha-ha.
-It's called Telekinesis, but it's a rather weak version.
+It's called telekinesis, but it's a rather weak version.
 With it, I can move light objects at a short range," Augustus explained casually.

-Alana raised an eyebrow.
-"You're a beginner mage?" she asked, scrutinizing Augustus with a critical gaze.
+Alana's eyes riveted on Augustus "You're a beginner mage?" she asked, scrutinizing Augustus with a critical gaze.

 "Pathetic..." she muttered, casting a dismissive glance at him.

-At that moment the dark purple mana quickly overtook the blue mana of Augustus.
+At that moment, the dark purple mana quickly overtook the blue mana of Augustus.

-Zero speaks with smirk forming "Mine now."
+Zero spoke with a smirk forming, "Mine now."

 "How…how did you understand it so fast?
 Are you some kind of hidden genius with comprehension?"
 Augustus asked, awe in his voice.